schibsted/mesoscope/README.md

 ## TL; DR

-In sort, it’s as easy as following the next steps: Install docker and docker-compose and run “make”.
+In sort, it’s as easy as following the next steps: Install docker and docker-compose and run `make`.
 After doing this, you will have a local mesos cluster up and running.

 **IMPORTANT:** docker-compose sets up the mesos-slave containers